Posts

 Tooling

 This site is built with my static site generator, Adduce, and custom-written HTML, CSS, and JS.
-Previously, it was built without the help of any generator, and later with Jeckyll.
+The source code is available in its entirety on GitHub.
+Previously, this site was built without the help of any generator, and later with Jeckyll.

-The site itself uses very little in the way of external libraries, with the exception of Shiki for syntax highlighting of codeblocks and GoatCounter for simple, lightweight, and open source analytics.
+The site itself uses very little in the way of external resources, with the exception of GoatCounter for simple, lightweight, and open source analytics.

-Everything is hosted on GitHub Pages, thanks to their generous free plan.
+Everything is hosted on GitHub Pages, thanks to their generous free plan, and Cloudflare runs in front of the hosting to permit caching and some more dynamic handling of requests.

 Inspirations